SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Method

 \boldparagraph{Channel Group Masking} The motivation behind our design with two token groups is to enable agent generation conditioned on known lanes.
 To this end, the tokens for agents should contain no information about lanes.
 We implement a binary mask in the cross-attention mechanism of $\phi$ to achieve this.
 Specifically, queries for lanes $\cL$ are prevented from attending to the keys and values of the agents tokens, and all other queries (\ie, $\cR, \cG, \cP, \cV, \cO, \bv$) cannot attend to the lanes tokens.
 Our experiments show the effectiveness of this approach.

-\boldparagraph{Training} The RVAE is optimized using both reconstruction and existence losses on the decoder outputs, and a KL divergence loss on the RLM.
+\boldparagraph{Training} The autoencoder is optimized using both reconstruction and existence losses, and a KL divergence loss on the RLM.
 For reconstruction, we first match generated and ground truth entities using the Hungarian algorithm, as in~\cite{Carion2020ECCV}.
 We use a matching score based on the L1 error of the entity's position attributes.
 We then use the L1 error summed over all attributes and averaged over all matches as the training loss.
 For the existence variable, we use a binary cross entropy loss based on whether the query was matched to a ground truth entity.
-We provide additional details in the supplementary material.